nebhead/PiFire/README.md

 		New: Smoke+ Mode (Toggle Fan On/Off) - Experimental feature to increase smoke output by modulating the fan on/off time.
 This will require some experimentation.

 	History
-		New: Incorporate "streaming" instead of re-writing the chart every 3 seconds
 		New: Annotation when mode changes?

 	Recipes Page